DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-03-13-welsh-schools-eligibility-for-general-mentor-grant-funding.md

 Devolved policy colleagues believe an agreement could be reached to pay Welsh local authorities.
 However, this would need to be discussed with the Welsh government first, and the Welsh government is not guaranteed to agree to this.

-When deciding whether to pay Welsh schools, the Department and Welsh government would need to assess whether this policy negatively impacts Welsh citizens or organisations.
+When deciding whether to pay Welsh schools, the Department and Welsh government must assess whether this policy negatively impacts Welsh citizens or organisations.
 The argument could be made that by paying Welsh schools to participate in ITT with English providers, we would be incentivising their participation at an opportunity cost to participation with Welsh ITT providers.

 James Noble Rogers indicated that the Universities Council for the Education of Teachers (UCET) Welsh member institutions do not always welcome English providers using their schools for placements.
 Therefore, they especially may not welcome their schools being incentivised to do so.

 ## DfE legal position

-In summary (full legal advice is in Annex A), the legal position is that the Education Act that the grant is administered may not be sufficient to pay Welsh local authorities and that an alternative statutory instrument may be required.
+In summary, the legal position is that the Education Act in which the grant is administered may not be sufficient to pay Welsh local authorities and that an alternative statutory instrument may be required.
 There is a legal consensus that one could be used, but it would require:

 - agreement from the Welsh government
 - agreement from Treasury (HMT)